 The best site to sell artwork and make money from your creative hobby or profession is a trusted online gallery with a big audience like Art Finder or Saatchi Art, or their free alternative ArtPal.
 Well-known marketplaces such as Etsy and Amazon are among the best online art websites too – they drive a crazy amount of people to shop!

 Keep in mind, that most sites will take a commission, but, in fact, the average prices for selling artwork online are quite high so you’ll be fine.

 What art sells the most?

-Consider this: the online art market is expected to reach 10 Billion Dollars (US) by the year 2020.
-And it means all kind of art – preferences and occasions to buy art are soo diverse.
+Consider this: the online art market was expected to reach 10 Billion Dollars (US) by the year 2020.
+And it means all kinds of art – preferences, and occasions to buy art is soo diverse.

 Popular art: abstract paintings, landscape paintings and photographs, inspirational quotes, stock photography and graphics, comics and pop art, and limited-edition prints.

 The only question remaining is where to sell your art and I hope I helped you cover this one 🙂